"The

 had left.
 My church announced a Christmas Eve candlelight service.
 Still hurting deeply, I

-hesitated, but went.
+hesitated, but finally went.

 The service was moving and beautiful.
 Afterwards, a young couple greeted me and asked,